-Before COVID-19, similar learning-based SMS programs have already rolled out across Australia including Play Learn Grow Texts – a 12-week, Victorian-based text message program for parents of kids who have turned two.
+Before COVID-19, similar learning-based SMS programs had already rolled out across Australia, including Play Learn Grow Texts – a 12-week, Victorian-based text message program for parents of kids who have turned two.
 With striking similarities to Bright by Text, the program sends parents advice, information and activities to support their learning and development at home.

 2. Reminders: Better educational outcomes for struggling students and parents

 In a remote learning environment, it is easy for learners to become disengaged and distracted.
-While online learning allows for greater accessibility, some studies have shown that online course-taking was less effective especially where students had weaker academic backgrounds, were already struggled in face-to-face environments and often needed support or strategies to maintain learning development.
+While online learning allows for greater accessibility, some studies have shown that online course-taking was less effective.
+This was particularly true where students had weaker academic backgrounds, or if they were already struggling in face-to-face environments and needed support to maintain learning development.

 3. Increase tertiary and school enrolments

-When lower income students from West Virginia were exposed to an SMS campaign that helped them seek information, get motivated and linked them to meetings with college advisers 1-on-1; the effect was momentous.
-Texted students, compared to the control group, graduated with GPAs that were 0.31 higher, and completed 1.4 additional credits on average during the semester.
+When lower-income students from West Virginia were exposed to an SMS campaign that helped them seek information, get motivated and linked them to meetings with college advisers 1-on-1; the effect was momentous.
+Students who received a message, compared to the control group, graduated with GPAs that were 0.31 higher, and completed 1.4 additional credits on average during the semester.

-Like a chat between mates, the SMSs automated replies with further advice, other collegiate stories and links to on-campus resources that students could access.
-According to nursing student, Karessa Kuczma, it helped her to balance coursework and deadlines with actual work, and also served to remind her to action easily forgotten tasks like making time to see her course advisor.
-The initiative was so successful that the use of SMS nudges was expanded to serve over 10,000 students at other campuses afterward.
+Like a chat between friends, the SMS was set up to automatically reply with further advice, other collegiate stories, and links to on-campus resources that students could access.
+According to nursing student, Karessa Kuczma, it helped her to balance coursework and deadlines with actual work, and also served to remind her to action easily forgotten tasks, like making time to see her course advisor.
+The initiative was so successful that the use of SMS nudges was expanded to serve over 10,000 students at other campuses afterwards.

-- If you’re a university, follow in JFF’s footsteps.
-Build webflows that allow for personal and contextualised SMS communications.
-Identify the issues that are most concerning for the student.
-Help them navigate the roadblocks in the way, whether it’s seeking aid or advice, or which courses allow the most flexibility if circumstances change again.
-Offense, not defence is best here.
-Get ahead of dropping enrolments by deeply understanding COVID-19 related student concerns and issues.
+If you’re a university, follow in JFF’s footsteps: build web flows that allow for personal and contextualised SMS communications; identify the issues that are most concerning for the student; help them navigate the roadblocks in the way — whether it’s seeking aid or advice, or which courses allow the most flexibility if circumstances change again.
+Offence, not defence, is best here.
+Get ahead of dropping enrolments by deeply understanding COVID-19 related student concerns and issues

 4. Boosting a remote learning experience altogether